 What Is the Optional SAT Essay?

-See if you need to take the SAT with Essay to end up here!
+See whether you need to take the SAT with Essay to end up here!

 List of Schools That Require the SAT With Essay

-Below, I’ve compiled a list of colleges that require or recommend taking the SAT with Essay.
-Info comes from the College Board and some individual schools who we consulted separately.
+Below, I've compiled a list of colleges that require or recommend taking the SAT with Essay.
+All data comes from the College Board and some individual schools we consulted separately.

 Require or Recommend